ToolJet/ToolJet/docs/docs/data-sources/restapi.md

 title: REST API
 ---

-ToolJet can establish a connection with any available REST API endpoint and create queries to interact with it.
+ToolJet can establish connections with any available REST API endpoint, allowing you to create queries and interact with external data sources seamlessly.

 ## Connection